Lophius piscatorius and Lophius budegassa

 North Sea, West of Scotland and Rockall, Kattegat and Skagerrak

 The state of the stock in this area is unknown relative to reference points for biomass and fishing pressure.
 MSY proxies were examined by scientists, but no reliable proxy could be identified for this stock.
-The stock size indicator shows an increasing biomass since 2011.
-The relative harvest rate has been relatively stable since 2014.
-ICES advises that when the precautionary approach is applied, catches in 2018 should be no more than 26 408 tonnes.
-If discard rates do not change from the average of the last 3 years (2014-2016), this implies landings of no more than 25 563 tonnes (21 171 tonnes in 2017) and a discard rate of 3%.
+The stock size indicator increased between 2011-2017 and decreased in 2018 from the historical high.
+The harvest rate has been relatively stable since 2014.
+ICES advises that when the precautionary approach is applied, catches in 2019 should be no more than 31 690 tonnes (26 408 in 2018; 21 171 in 2017).
+Discard rate in 2017 was 3.4% of the total catch.

 Criterion score: 0.5 info